AndriiKulakovskyi/efondamental/FAMILY_HISTORY_REWORK_VERIFICATION.md

 ## Implementation Summary

-The "Antécédents familiaux" questionnaire has been successfully reworked to focus exclusively on **Section 1 - Enfants (Children)**, with support for up to 5 daughters and 5 sons with issues.
+The "Antécédents familiaux" questionnaire has been successfully reworked with two sections:
+- **Section 1 - Enfants (Children)**: Support for up to 5 daughters and 5 sons with issues
+- **Section 2 - Frères et Soeurs (Siblings)**: Support for up to 5 sisters and 5 brothers with issues

 ## Changes Made